parasytezz/tp/docs/DeveloperGuide.md

 - `RecurringManager` class is created when ExpenseManager was constructed

 <u>Explanation:</u>
-The way the edit command works for expense manager is similar to how it works for contact manager.
+The way the find command works for expense manager is similar to how it works for contact manager.
 The key differences are listed below:
 - There is a check for `/recurring` and `/month:` tag.
-- You are able to edit both the recurring expense list or the monthly list, depending on whichever is chosen.
+- You are able to find in both the recurring expense list or the monthly list, depending on whichever is chosen.

 ---
 ## Mode: Activity Manager